Escola Bahiana de Medicina e Saúde Pública: History

-In 1999, Bahiana opened the Cabula Academic Unit, located in a vast green space in the district of Cabula.
+In 1999, Bahiana opened the Cabula Academic Unit, located in the district of Cabula.

 It is dedicated to some free of charge health services.

 Academic units

 Bahiana's academic activities are held in two units, located in the districts of Brotas and Cabula.

 Brotas

-At the Brotas Academic Unit, there are held undergraduate and postgraduate programs activities.
-Near it, it is located the Ambulatório Docente-Assistencial da Bahiana, where a multidisciplinary team of professionals, teachers and students from diverse fields work together to provide free health care services.
+The Brotas Academic Unit holds activities for undergraduate and postgraduate programs.
+The Ambulatório Docente-Assistencial da Bahiana is located nearby, where a multidisciplinary team of professionals, teachers and students from diverse fields provide free health care services.